vuanhtuan1012/url2epub/README.md

 - `-o`: path to output directory.
 Default: `url2epub` inside current directory
 - `-c`: path to the cover of story.
 Default: empty string
 - `-p`: the name of the publisher of story.
 Default: empty string
-- `-e`: chapter index to finish crawl.
-Default: crawl all chapters
+- `-s`: chapter index to start crawl.
+Default: crawl from the first chapter
+- `-i`: limit total chapters to crawl.
+Default: 0 - no limit
 - `url`: the url of story

 ## Cover